reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 In the same command prompt you should be ready to deploy your application.

+First, login to Heroku by typing:

+`heroku login`

+in your terminal.

-First we create our Heroku application:
+Then we create our Heroku application:

 `heroku create`

-Now we push our application to Heroku:
+Next we push our application to Heroku:

 `git push heroku master`